quintel/etmodel/DEPLOY.markdown

 The new web server setup uses Nginx + Unicorn.
 What you should know: files are served by nginx; nginx passes requests to the rails application to unicorn through a unix socket.

-Unicorn is started and kept alive by Bluepill.
-Bluepill is started and kept alive by Upstart.
+Unicorn is started and kept alive by monit.
+Monit is started and kept alive by Upstart.
 The nginx daemon is started by the init `/etc/init.d/nginx` script.
 (For consistency we should better have upstart manage nginx).

 ## Nginx